cityofaustin/vision-zero/docs/adr/0001-vz-incidents-decision.md

 We are re-focusing on discrete goals around getting impactful data to our crash data consumers: the Vision Zero team, transportation engineers, and the public (via the Open Data Portal and Vision Zero Viewer).
 The persitsted incidents concept has proven not to advance that need.

-VZE UI enhancements targeting unified views of "incidents" need further refinement, and we have not yet named functionality that calls for a permalinked, cross-source event ID. should can proceed with getting the record-level injury math right first - with the existing data we have - to ensure we have defensible metrics.
+VZE UI enhancements targeting unified views of "incidents" need further refinement, and we have not yet named functionality that calls for a permalinked, cross-source event ID.
+We should proceed with getting the record-level injury math right first - with the existing data we have - and follow along with athoritative views which clear, reliable metrics.

 ## Goals & outcomes